 - Give me a heads up on any supplements we need to add to my dogs' diet.

 - Let me know if there are any high levels of heavy metals in my dogs' system.

 My goal is not only to make sure that my dogs are getting what they need in their diet but to also stave off disease and cancer while maintaining a healthy immune system and organ functions.
 While understanding the nutrients our dogs need daily is a great start, every dog is unique and testing our dogs is what's going to tell us what they need specifically.

 Most recently, I tested all four of my dogs through ParsleyPet, a company that offers a nutrient and heavy metal test.
 Despite the fact that my dogs are fed the same diet and are exposed to the same environment, I chose to test all of my dogs at the same time so that I had a baseline for how all of the dogs were doing.

 Tracking Nutrients in a Schedule

 As I mentioned above, I track the nutrients in their diet through a Nutrient Spreadsheet that a friend helped me create.
 I was encouraged by friends to look at the nutrients in my dogs' diet, and I was happy that I found that my dogs are getting everything they need, but that doesn't mean that I stop learning.
-Things like taurine and other amino acids aren't tracked on my schedule.
+Things like taurine aren't tracked on my schedule.
 Therefore, I continue educating myself and paying attention to developments in the pet nutrition field.
 The more I know, the better I can feed my dogs and cat.